 Transfer and Four-Year Programs

-.
-The agreements ensure that the credits students take at the community college will transfer to the four-year school and apply toward a four-year degree.
-This option allows a student to begin college work at a community college, saving money and allowing students with less than stellar high school grades the chance to bring their coursework up to par.
+Another relatively new option for community colleges is enrolling in either a transfer program or a four-year degree program right at the local community college.
+Transfer programs often involve agreements with four-year institutions in the state, according to a report in the New York Times.
+The agreements ensure that students' credits at the community college will transfer to the four-year school and apply toward a four-year degree.
+This option allows a student to begin college work at a community college, saving money and allowing students with less-than-stellar high school grades the chance to bring their coursework up to par.

 Investment into Technology

 Technology is also an evolution that has come to community colleges in a concerted effort to compete with four-year schools in the area.
 In addition to a wealth of technology-focused degree programs now available at community colleges, campuses are equipping themselves with the latest technology equipment to offer students the highest possible quality of education.
 Campus Technology reports that the addition of technology has helped community colleges cope with growing enrollment numbers in recent years and has provided additional options to students who require flexibility and convenience in their college experience.

 In recent years, one of the most popular additions to community colleges is the ability to earn college credit from the comfort of home.
 Online schooling has become a way for many working adults to find the time to further their education without sacrificing the family budget.
 Many schools offer online degree programs, which can be earned completely on the computer or through a hybrid program that combines class instruction with online learning.
 With a growing number of degree programs now online, students can choose from a number of training options that prepare them for the workforce without the need to spend hours on a college campus, away from their job and family.